ssmanji89/jekyll-TeXt-theme.sulemanji.com/_posts/2023-10-27-AI-Driven Orchestration Layer for Network Operations Center within Microsoft Windows Infrastructure.md

 ---
 layout article
-title "Project Brief AI-Driven Orchestration Layer for NOC within Microsoft Windows Infrastructure Leveraging ConnectWise Automate"
+title "AI-Driven Orchestration Layer for API Driven RMM Platforms"
 ---

-## Executive Summary
+# Summary
 The project aims to design and demonstrate an AI-driven orchestration layer integrated within a NOC environment operating on Microsoft Windows Infrastructure, leveraging ConnectWise Automate for remote monitoring, management, and automation.
 This solution will automate the processing of system-generated alerts and execute predefined actions based on ITIL service delivery standards, enhancing service desk operations and offloading meticulous tasks from human IT professionals.

 ## Objectives